Seanforfun/ItcastLearningSmallDemos/README.md

 #9 Conbination of Struts2 and Hibernate.
 Use Struts2 as the MVC side and use Hibernate as dao side.
 Realize a simple one to many relationship table.
 Use jsp and ajax as the front side.(2017-12-19)

 #10 Test Different features of Spring(2017-12-21)

+#11 Test configure spring beans by annotation method.
+WARNING:Spring3.x annotaion method only supports jdk 7 or below!
+Otherwise there will be a java.lang.illegalargumentexception!(2017-12-22)